GhaydaMal/British_Airways_DataScience_Job_Simulation/README.md

 ## Objective
-The primary goal of this project is to extract, clean, and analyze customer reviews of British Airways.
+The primary goal of this project is to extract, clean, analyze customer reviews and build a predictive model.
 This involves:

 - Web Scraping: Extracting review data from multiple pages of the Skytrax website using BeautifulSoup.
 - Data Cleaning: Removing irrelevant text (e.g., "✅ Trip Verified") and preparing the data for analysis.